Bette Chambers explains how video segments embedded in lessons can effectively support teaching and learning

 |What we know|

 |● Educational television programmes have been found to have positive effects, but this is incidental.

 ● The intentional use of video content to highlight key concepts during lessons shows great promise.

-● Evaluations of embedded multimedia have shown it improves achievement in programs for beginning reading and struggling readers.
+● Evaluations of embedded multimedia have shown it improves achievement in programmes for beginning reading and struggling readers.